ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   as the sun dips, two swans glide across the water.
 poem: |-
-  Proud to signal the morning ahead
-  The sun rises eagerly out of his bed.
+  Proud to signal the morning ahead the sun rises eagerly out of his bed.
-  Clouds usually hang out a floating drape to cover his modesty as he wakes, but, at times the clouds are off in a dream not a cloud in the sky is to be seen.
+  Usually, the clouds hang a floating drape to cover his modesty as he wakes, but, at times the clouds are off in a dream not a cloud in the sky is to be seen.